How To Make A Martingale Collar

 4. Box Stitch

-Fold left end over right end about 3" - 4".
+Fold the left end over the right end by about 3" - 4".

-On the right side, put a box stitch (Figure 2) 1/8" from the webbing end.
+On the right side, sew a box stitch (Figure 2) 1/8" from the webbing end.

 5. D-Ring Placement

-Insert the D-ring between the two overlapped pieces with the straight side against the webbing and the curved part hanging inside the loop.
+Insert the D-ring between the two overlapped pieces with the straight side against the webbing and the curved part pointing inside the loop.

 6. Box Stitch D-Ring

-Snug the D-ring against the first box stitch and then, box stitch about 1/8" from webbing end on the left side (open end.)
+Snug the D-ring against the first box stitch and then sew another box stitch about 1/8" from the webbing end on the left side (open end).
 (This creates a small channel that will allow the D-ring some side-to-side movement.)

 7. D-Ring Outside The Loop

-Now, turn loop inside out so D-ring is on the outside for leash attachment.
+Now, turn the loop inside-out so the D-ring is on the outside for leash and/or ID tag attachment.

 8. Loop Is Completed

-You should now have a small loop with 2 rectangle rings and a D-ring.
+You should now have a small loop with two rectangle rings and a D-ring.
 Place the completed loop to the side.

 Stage Two: Construct The Large Loop, Part One